MarketSquare/robotframeworkguides/website/docs/style_guide/guide.md

     Test Tags
 ```

+####  Spacing Between Settings Within A Test Case or Task or Keyword

+> No lines of white space should exist between the settings of a Test Case or Task or Keyword.

 ---

-### Spacing Between Settings Within A Test Case or Task or Keyword
+### Variables

+####  Spacing Between Variables In The Variables Section

-No lines of white space should exist between the settings of a Test Case or Task or Keyword.
+There should be no lines of white space between variables within the Variables section.

 ---

-### Spacing Of Line Continuations
+### Test Cases or Tasks

+####  Spacing After Test Cases or Tasks

+> There should be 1 line of white space after each Test Case or Task.

+####  Spacing Between Code Blocks Within Test Cases or Tasks

+> Ocassionally Test Cases or Tasks can be grouped in subsections of logical code blocks.
+In these instances it is acceptable to have 1 space between these code blocks.

+####  Spacing After Templated Test Cases

+> There should be 1 line of white space after each Templated Test Case.

+####  Spacing Between Templated Test Case Data

-No lines of white space should exist between lines of code using line continuation (...) syntax.
+> No lines of white space should exist between lines of test data in Templated Tests.

 ---

+### Keywords

+####  Spacing After Keywords

+> There should be 1 line of white space after the last line in a keyword code block.

-### Spacing Between Variables In The Variables Section
+####  Spacing Between Keyword Calls

-There should be no lines of white space between variables within the Variables section.
+> In most cases there should be no white space between keyword calls.

----
+####  Spacing Between Code Blocks Within Keyword Calls

+> Ocassionally keywords can be grouped in subsections of logical code blocks.
+In these instances it is acceptable to have 1 space between these code blocks, but no more than 1 space.

+####  Spacing Of Line Continuations

+> No lines of white space should exist between lines of code using line continuation (...) syntax.

-### Examples
+####  Examples

 Key to examples: